-The narration and film covered basic identification, natural history, distribution, and conservation of all of these herptiles, only this time, viewers could see them alive and in the field—sometimes with dryly humorous commentary.
+The narration and film covers basic identification, natural history, distribution, and conservation of all of these herptiles, and viewers can see them alive and in the field—sometimes with dryly humorous commentary.
 For those who want more information on our herptiles, a bibliography of additional resources and websites is included.

 Rattlers, Peepers, and Snappers has been useful and educational tool for naturalists and professionals of all ages.
 A portion of the proceeds helped support the Atlas.

 Rattlers, Peepers and Snappers received an award for Scientific Content at the 32nd Annual International Wildlife Film Festival, in May 2009.

 Cook, Francis R. 2008.
 Rattlers, Peepers & Snappers.
 The Canadian Field-Naturalist 122(1):85. http://www.canadianfieldnaturalist.ca/index.php/cfn/article/view/530/530 (accessed February 28, 2010).
 (Review of DVD)